Holborn Viaduct

 Holborn Viaduct is a road bridge in London and the name of the street which crosses it (which forms part of the A40 route).
-It links Holborn, via Holborn Circus, with Newgate Street, in the City of London financial district, passing over Farringdon Street and the subterranean River Fleet.
+It links Holborn, via Holborn Circus, with Newgate Street, in the City of London, England financial district, passing over Farringdon Street and the subterranean River Fleet.
 The viaduct spans the steep-sided Holborn Hill and the River Fleet valley at a length of 1,400 ft and 80 ft wide.
 City surveyor William Haywood was the architect and the engineer was Rowland Mason Ordish.